-Ay 101 abc.
+Ay 131 abc.
 Astrophysics I. 9 units (3-0-6); first, second and third terms.

-Prerequisites: Ay 2 abc, Ph 12 abc, Ma 10, or their equivalents.
+Prerequisites: Ay 2 abc, Ph 112 abc, Ma 10, or their equivalents.

-The determination of the masses, luminosities and radii of the stars.
+The masses, luminosities and radii of the stars.
 The sun.
 Stellar spectra.
-The theory of radiative equilibrium in stellar atmospheres.
+The theory of radiative equilibrium in steller atmospheres.
 The continuous absorption by atoms and the production of the continuous spectrum of the star; the line absorption coefficient and the formation of spectral lines.
 Determination of the abundances of the elements.